 OLGA --> See Coral FULLER

 Mrs OLSEN, the mother of Patti Olsen.
-After Patti's death, she suffers a mental breakdown and impersonates Patti in a series of mysterious letters and phone calls to Arnold Feather and other residents of Number 96.
+Some months after Patti's death, she suffers a mental breakdown and impersonates Patti in a series of mysterious letters and phone calls to Arnold Feather and other residents of Number 96.
 Portrayed by Susan Swinford.

 Patti OLSEN FEATHER, Arnold Feather's young nurse during his hospitalisation after the parcel bomb incident which resulted in the amputation of a leg.
 Patti became Arnold's wife after a stormy engagement.
 She disapproves of Freda Fuller's treatment of Arnold and encourages him to seek new employment.
 After taking in her traumatised work colleague, Tracey Wilson, as a boarder, Patti becomes a victim of the Pantyhose Strangler.
 Portrayed by Pamela Garrick.